michnovka/dockontrol/README.md

 CP also communicates with Bticino door entry system using the Openwebnet protocol and using this gateway: https://catalogue.bticino.com/BTI-F454-EN

 Some peripherals are needed in other buildings which is accomplished using a network of other Raspberry PIs running the same Relay from Waveshare.
-Repo for software of these nodes will be published later.
+Repo for software of these nodes can be found here: https://github.com/michnovka/dockontrol-node